History of IPhone in Timeline

 Apple iPhone 14, 128GB, Midnight - Unlocked (Renewed)

-As of August 2024, Apple's App Store contained nearly 2 million applications, highlighting its significant growth over the years.
+As of August 2024, Apple's App Store contained nearly 2 million applications available for download.

 On September 9, 2024, Apple announced the iPhone 16, 16 Plus, 16 Pro, and 16 Pro Max.
-The iPhone 16 and 16 Plus featured a vertical camera layout with refined cameras.
-The iPhone 16 Pro and Pro Max included larger displays, a 48-megapixel Ultra-Wide camera, and the largest batteries in an iPhone up to that point.
-All models included new Apple Intelligence AI features, a refined thermal system, support for Wi-Fi 7, and a new "Camera Control" button.
+The iPhone 16 and 16 Plus feature a vertical camera layout.
+The iPhone 16 Pro and Pro Max have larger displays, a 48-megapixel Ultra-Wide camera, and larger batteries.
+All models include Apple Intelligence AI features, a refined thermal system, Wi-Fi 7 support, and a new "Camera Control" button.

 Apple iPhone 16, US Version, 128GB, Pink - Unlocked (Renewed)